SorayaM0/career-pilot/README.md

 - [x] AI job description analysis
 - [x] Dedicated AI Assistant interface
 - [x] Formatted AI responses
-[x] Automated backend tests
+- [x] Automated backend tests
-[x] Automated frontend tests
+- [x] Automated frontend tests
-[x] Docker containerization
+- [x] Docker containerization
-[ ] Production deployment
+- [ ] Production deployment

+Production deployment is intentionally left as a future option.
+The application can currently be run locally through Docker Compose.

 ---

-## ✦ Planned Improvements
+## Potential Future Improvements

-Upcoming engineering work includes:

-- Automated backend and frontend testing
+CareerPilot is feature-complete for its current scope.
+Possible future enhancements include:

 - Stronger request validation
-- Improved API error handling
+- Expanded API error handling
-- AI usage controls and error handling
+- AI usage limits and additional failure handling
-- Docker containerization
+- Additional analytics based on application history
+- HttpOnly cookie-based authentication
 - Production deployment

-- Additional analytics based on application history
+These are potential extensions rather than requirements for the current version.

 ---

-## ✦ Why I Built CareerPilot
+## Why I Built CareerPilot

 Job searching involves more than keeping a list of applications.
 Candidates need to track opportunities, understand where they are in the hiring pipeline, identify patterns in their search, and prepare differently for each role.

-CareerPilot brings those workflows into one full-stack application while also serving as a practical exploration of backend architecture, authentication and authorization, relational data modeling, REST API design, frontend state management, and AI API integration.
+CareerPilot brings those workflows into one full-stack application while also serving as a practical exploration of backend architecture, authentication and authorization, relational data modeling, REST API design, frontend state management, automated testing, containerization, and AI API integration.

 ---

-## ✦ Author
+## Author

 Built by Soraya M.